NineInchNade/CV/README.md

 ### Football Referee (May 2011 to October 2013)

-I was a football referee through most of my time in high school. {++This taught me a number of valuable skills:++}
+I was a football referee through most of my time in high school.
+This taught me a number of valuable skills:

 * high pressure decision making
 * keeping up confindence in my decisions in the face of angry people who disagree with me